thmuch/tosgem-image-reader/README.md

 - Import b/w PSC images. **P**aint **S**hop **C**ompressed was the native image format of my TOS
   application "PaintShop" that I wrote around 1991.
-- The algorithms in `GEMImageDecoder` and `GEMPictureDecoder` certainly need some refactoring.
+- The algorithms in `GEMImage` and `GEMPicture` certainly need some refactoring.
 But for the time being, I kept the structures close to their originals from 1996.
 - Reader for STAD PAC images
 - GitHub Actions pipeline & deployment to Maven Central